Career Resources for Students of Color

 As a person of color, your background has given you a set of experiences and a perspective that can benefit any organization.
 Reflect on how your point of view could benefit an employer, and highlight those benefits when applying for a job or internship.
 Here are some examples of how you might discuss your identity in the job or internship search process:

-- Resume: Highlight academic and professional diversity-related connections you have (for example, being a member of a minority professional organization or a diversity-related club).
+- Resume: Highlight academic and professional connections you have with identity and affinity groups (for example, being a member of a professional organization or club for students of color).

-- Cover letter: You can identify as a diversity student in your cover letter and explain why your diversity could be an important asset in the job you are applying for.
+- Cover letter: You can identify as a student of color in your cover letter and explain why your identity could be an important asset in the job you are applying for.

 - Interview: Ask your interviewer about the organization’s commitment to diversity and inclusion or explain your desire to work for an organization that values diversity.